Missouri FCCLA Membership Kit

 - Obtain any additional resources you may need to prepare to introduce FCCLA to your students as a part of your curriculum.
 All students currently enrolled, as well as those who have taken a class before in family and consumer sciences, are eligible members.
 Determine your chapter structure.
 Utilize national resources such as the The Essential Guide and Toolkit and the Chapter Handbook to help you in this process.

 - Work with your local officers to establish a chapter program of work and calendar for the year.
 You will want to schedule local meetings, service activities, and fun times.
 You will also want to include regional, state, and even national meetings and activities.
-Don’t forget to utilize those state and national programs as both classroom activities and chapter activities.
+Don’t forget to use those state and national programs as both classroom activities and chapter activities.

-- Apply for recognition - yes, even as a first year chapter, or a first year advisor.
+- Apply for recognition — yes, even as a first year chapter, or a first-year advisor.
 There are many opportunities on the state and national levels.
 Some are associated with programs, other with membership.
 Take advantage of the opportunities for positive public relations!

 - Smile!
 You are just beginning and you don’t have to “do it all.”
 You are adding to the educational experiences your students have by involving them in FCCLA.
 Don’t shortchange them — or yourself — by not taking advantage of the many programs and activities available.
 Don’t forget, you will also receive benefits by being involved.
 It can be one of the most rewarding things you do!

 Do not hesitate to contact the state office, state or regional officers, or other advisors for assistance.
-We all want you and your chapter to be successful.
+We want you and your chapter to be successful.
 Your participation makes Missouri FCCLA stronger!

 All of the “parts” of FCCLA work together, none are more “important” than the other.
 Without membership, all the other FCCLA structures would not hold together.
 Without a national governing body, there is no organized, national structure linking all of the chapters together.
 So, this chart is not done to show more or less importance, but to show the “flow” of the FCCLA structure.